TommyAlmeida/TommyAlmeida/README.md

 ### Hey there 👋

-Tech nerd by day, wine lover and foodie by night, with a dash of outdoor adventurer thrown in.
+Tech nerd by day, wine lover and foodie by night.

 [Email](mailto:tomasrsduarte@gmail.com)
 [LinkedIn](https://www.linkedin.com/in/tommy-almeida/)